-ENGR 600 Engineering Research Methods 3(3,0) This course introduces students to quantitative and qualitative methods for engaging in meaningful research.
-The student, at the end of the course, will attain skills in research intent and design, methodology and technique, format and presentation tion, and data management.
-Throughout the course, the student's ability to use this know owledge to become a more effective researcher will be developed.
-In particular, the stu to become a more effective researcher will be developed.
-In particular, the student will be able to develop a hypothesis about a research problem and develop be able to develop a hypothesis about a research problem and develop related questions; frame the problem with the correct research methodology; collect data that accurately addresses the research problem; measure the effectiveness of a solution methodology; analyze data to make informed decisions; provide t echnical documentation of all the phases of a research project; evaluate feasibility of r research proposals; and present data to support decisions in front of stakeholders.
+This course introduces students to quantitative and qualitative methods for engaging in meaningful research.
+The student, at the end of the course, will attain skills in research intent and design, methodology and technique, format and presentation, and data management.
+Throughout the course, the student's ability to use this knowledge to become a more effective researcher will be developed.
+In particular, the student will be able to develop a hypothesis about a research problem and develop related questions; frame the problem with the correct research methodology; collect data that accurately addresses the research problem; measure the effectiveness of a solution methodology; analyze data to make informed decisions; provide technical documentation of all the phases of a research project; evaluate feasibility of research proposals; and present data to support decisions in front of stakeholders.

-CCEE 690 Capstone Research Project 3(3, 0) A capstone course requiring group work in one of the emphasis areas offered by the d by the Department.
-The project is to be carried out under the supervision of a full-time faculty member and culminated in a formal written and oral report (refer to college guidelines uidelines related to graduation projects structure and content).
+CCEE 690 Capstone Research Project

+A capstone course requiring group work in one of the emphasis areas offered by the Department.
+The project is to be carried out under the supervision of a full-time faculty member and culminated in a formal written and oral report (refer to college guidelines related to graduation projects structure and content).
 Pre-requisite: ENGL 217.
-17.